-Jonathan Fox currently serves as Principal Percussionist and Associate Principal Timpanist of the Singapore Symphony Orchestra, where he has played since 2000.
+Jonathan Fox currently serves as Principal Percussionist of the Singapore Symphony Orchestra, where he has played since year 2000.
 Previously, he appeared with the New York Philharmonic, Mostly Mozart Orchestra, Seattle Symphony, Orchestra Ensemble Kanazawa (Japan), New Jersey Symphony Orchestra, New York Chamber Symphony, the Little Orchestra Society of Lincoln Center, and Miss Saigon on Broadway.
 He has performed under the baton of numerous celebrated conductors including Herbert Blomstedt, Myung-Whun Chung, Bernard Haitink, Raymond Leppard, Lorin Maazel, Kurt Masur, Seiji Ozawa, Gerard Schwarz, and Leonard Slatkin.
 His recordings of both traditional and contemporary solo and orchestral literature can be heard on the Albany, BIs Delos RCA Victor, and Varèse Sarabande labels.

 Fox’s debut solo CD release containing the world premiere recording of Zhou Long’s percussion concerto “Da Qu” was recently released on the BIS label (CD-1322).
 International Record Review (UK) stated that “Jonathan Fox displays breathtaking virtuosity as he scoots around the vast array of percussion instruments.”
 Composer Zhou Long lauded Jonathan’s “artistry in giving the concerto its finest interpretation.”
 Fellow composer Chen Yi cited Fox’s rendition of the concerto as “energetic, precise, fresh, and powerful.”
 Art Lange of Fanfare summarizes the disc as “exotic and vibrant” as well as “audience-wowing”.